Morton Mandel: Biography

-Morton Mandel was born to a Jewish family in Cleveland, Ohio.
-His mother, Rose, along with his older siblings, Meriam Ellen (died June 10, 2010 age 100, nine days before age 101), Jack N. (died May 12, 2011 age 99), and Joseph C. (died March 22, 2016 age 102), immigrated from Galicia to the United States on June 19, 1920, with the help of the Red Cross.
-Morton's father, Simon, had already immigrated from Nowy Sancz, Poland (near Krakow) to the United States in 1913, planning to bring his family once he became established in Ohio.
+Mandel was born to a Jewish family in Cleveland, Ohio.
+His mother, Rose, along with his older siblings, Meriam Ellen (died June 10, 2010, age 100, nine days before age 101), Jack N. (died May 12, 2011, age 99), and Joseph C. (died March 22, 2016, age 102), immigrated from Galicia to the United States on June 19, 1920, with the help of the Red Cross.
+Morton's father, Simon, had already immigrated from Nowy Sącz in Poland to the United States in 1913, planning to bring his family once he became established in Ohio.

 Morton was born 15 months after his mother's immigration, in Cleveland, where his parents ran a dry goods shop.
 The family then moved several times because they could not afford to pay their monthly rent.
 Growing up, Mandel shared a room with his two brothers, wore hand-me-downs, and had few financial means.
 However, despite their economic difficulties, Mandel's mother often gave the little she had to charity.
 His family continued its Jewish tradition, sending young Mandel to an afternoon Hebrew school.

 After his bar mitzvah, at age 13, he started working after school selling hot dogs, drinks, peanuts, and popcorn at Cleveland Municipal Stadium.
 Mandel's father suffered from multiple sclerosis, and as the disease progressed, he had to be taken care of by his wife.
 Eventually he became bedridden and his wife became the sole provider for the family, selling clothing out of suitcases on the streets of Cleveland.
 After graduating from high school, Mandel attended the chemistry program at Adelbert College, but dropped out in his second year to join the automotive parts shop that he and his brothers had purchased from their uncle, Jacob Mandel.

 In February 1949, Mandel met Barbara (née Abrams) whom he later married, and with whom he had three children, Amy, Thom, and Stacy.
 Mandel and his wife own homes in Cleveland, Florida, and New York.

 In 1967, after the Six-Day War, Mandel and his wife first visited Israel, which along with his involvement in the Jewish community in Cleveland, became an important part of his life.

 In 2012, Mandel published his book It's All About Who You Hire, How They Lead ... and Other Essential Advice from a Self-Made Leader explaining his business and philanthropic philosophy.
 The book was also published in China and Israel.

 On May 19, 2013, Mandel received his bachelor's degree from Case Western Reserve University, after completing the academic studies started during his first enrollment, in 1939.
 He was an active member of Zeta Beta Tau fraternity.

-Mandel died on October 16, 2019 at his home in Florida.
+Mandel died on October 16, 2019, at his home in Florida.